Idnan/bash-guide/README.md

 ```

 ### c. `which`
-Locate a program file in the user's path.
+which search for executables in the directories specified by the environment variable PATH.
 This command will prints full path of the executable(s).
-It does this by searching the directories listed in the environment variable PATH.
 ```bash
 which program_name
 ```